Choose your consignment items carefully. They must be in near to new condition, and of current fashion.

 *Jewelry contracts may be extended.
 Items chosen for the Web are held until they are sold or pulled, whichever is first.

-During your pick up window, please present us your purple card.
+During your pick up window, please present us your consignment card.
 This helps us to determine where to look for your contract.

 No copy of the consignment contract is given to the client as we run a manual bookkeeping system and the contract is our only record.
 You are welcome to inquire about your article during your contract period we just ask that you avoid intake hours for the benefit our on-site clients.
 We prefer, however, to focus our time dedicated to selling your items.